Skip to content

 What are the system requirements for League of Legends and Dota 2?

 Both games target a wide range of hardware.
 League of Legends still runs on integrated graphics in older laptops, with Riot recommending an Intel Core i5 or equivalent for smooth play.
-Dota 2’s newer Source 2 engine has higher minimums, but we tested it on a 2019 ThinkPad with a GTX 1650 and it ran smoothly at medium settings.
+Dota 2’s newer Source 2 engine has higher minimums, but a modest discrete GPU like a GTX 1650 handles it smoothly at medium settings.
 Check Riot’s and Valve’s support pages for the current spec sheet before installing.

 Which game has a larger active player base?